jrpool/docsearch/README.md

 ## Demonstration

 There is a [demonstration version of this application](http://jpdev.pro:3001), with a small directory tree of sample documents.

+As distributed, this application is configured to replicate that demonstration.

 ## Installation